-She is the author of four published children’s books; one of which is an iParenting Award winner.
+She is the author of numerous published children’s books; one of which is an iParenting Award winner.

 - Research Scientist with the Department of Psychiatry (2014-2016);

 - Research Scientist with the Alcohol and Drug Abuse Institute (2005-2013);

 - Research Consultant and Postdoc with the Department of Psychology (2004-2008);

 - Writer/Analyst with the School of Social Work, Social Development Research Group (1997-2000);

 - Researcher with the Harborview Injury Prevention and Research Center (1995-1997).

 - 2004-2006: Postdoctoral Award Recipient, University of Washington, Department of Psychology, Alcohol Studies with G. Alan Marlatt, PhD